Rush Limbaugh, the most listened-to radio talk show in America.

 The same thing's happening in our country here, although we don't have a citizenship test.

-So the question arises why do they want to come here?
+So the question arises, why do they want to come here?

-If if we get to the point that we think we are going to buy goodwill by electing uh uh not electing a woman because they have uh uh biases against women, you know, you could ask the same question.
+If we get to the point that we think we are going to buy goodwill by electing, not electing a woman because they have biases against women.

-Uh at that level, at the diplomatic level, it is what it is.
+At that level, at the diplomatic level, it is what it is.

 But the minute we start trying to decide, no, this person's not good because this is going to inflame our enemy.

-I'm frankly fed up with don't offend them.
+I'm frankly fed up with, don't offend them.

-They were tortured, they were shot in the head, they were murdered.
+They were shot in the head.

 I wonder how Senator McCain feels today.

-We've you it is time to wake up and understand what we're facing.
+It is time to wake up and understand what we're facing.

-And it's time to answer this question why in the world these people want to come someplace with a culture so vibrantly different than theirs, if not to change ours.
+Why in the world these people want to come someplace with a culture so vibrantly different than theirs, if not to change ours?

-I'm not gonna let the rest of the world dictate to me who would be the best candidate here.
+I'm not going to let the rest of the world dictate to me who would be the best candidate here, male, female, whatever it is, just because it might offend them.

-Um let me take a quick time out here.
+Let me take a quick time out here.

 We'll be back and continue.

-We got gas news, gas price news, uh interesting too.
+We got gas news, gas price news.

-You want to hear this, stay with us.
+You want to hear this?

 He's never run a victorious Democrat presidential campaign.

-This hit the Democrat Party's a soap opera.
+The Democrat Party is a soap opera.

-But Kerry regretted Edwards thought he was a lightweight, uh, Edwards was a whiner and complaining.
+Edwards was a whiner and complaining.

-That's what he's that's what Schrum is saying.
+That's what Shrum is saying.

-And Elizabeth Edwards, Edward's wife, said, John, you know that's wrong.
+And Elizabeth Edwards, Edwards' wife, said, John, you know that's wrong.